 - Fall Semester application deadline is June 1.

-- Spring Semester application deadline is the 2nd Friday of October.
+- Spring Semester application deadline is October 31.

 - Successfully complete professional development workshops

 - Interview with a business partner for internship placement

 After successful completion of the steps above, the CTE Internship course will be added to the student’s schedule.

 Students will attend internships during the assigned time throughout the semester, submit time cards, and complete other assignments in Canvas (LinkedIn posts, recommendation requests, skill endorsement requests, course evaluation, etc.).
 Students will meet with WBL Coordinator/Specialist monthly to discuss progress and address questions or concerns.
 CTE Internship is graded on a pass/fail basis.
 Students must submit required hours and earn an 80% or higher on all assignments to receive a passing grade.